SASI – Southern Africans Studying in Israel

 Deciding where to study is a significant decision.
 Telfed is excited to lead a dynamic scholarship programme that encourages Southern African students to study at Israeli universities and colleges.

-SASI – Southern Africans Studying in Israel – is a scholarship programme for Southern African international students who wish to study in Israel in English and/or Hebrew.
+SASI – Southern Africans Studying in Israel – is a scholarship programme, based on financial need, for Southern African international students who wish to study in Israel in English and/or Hebrew.

 SASI is a joint initiative between Telfed, The Eric and Sheila Samson Foundation (the principle funders) and leading Israeli universities and academic institutions.